Probing many-body dynamics in a two dimensional dipolar spin ensemble

-Next, we show that the stretch power of the NV centers' coherence decay also reveals information about the nature of the many-body noise generated by the P1 system~\cite{herzog1956transient, klauder1962spectral, salikhov1981theory}.
-In particular, we demonstrate that the spin-flip dynamics are inconsistent with the conventional expectation of telegraph noise, but rather follow that of a Gauss-Markov process~[Table~\ref{tab:table1}].
+The stretch power of the NV centers' decoherence can also distinguish between different forms of spectral diffusion, shedding light on the nature of local spin fluctuations.
+In particular, we demonstrate that the P1 spin-flip dynamics are inconsistent with the conventional expectation of telegraph noise, but rather follow that of a Gauss-Markov process [Table~\ref{tab:table1}].
+Understanding the statistical properties of the many-body noise and the precise physical settings where such noise emerges remains the subject of active debate~\cite{mims1968phase, klauder1962spectral, chiba1972electron, abe2004electron,zhong2015optically, de2003theory, wang2013spin,bauch2020decoherence, hanson2008coherent,de2010universal}.

-Finally, we actively control the noise spectral density of the many-body P1 system via polychromatic driving~\cite{joos2021protecting}.
-In particular, we directly tune the correlation time of the P1 system and measure a corresponding change in the crossover timescale between coherent and incoherent spin dynamics~\cite{glasbeek1981phase, salikhov1981theory}.
+Finally, the crossover in time between different stretch powers allows one to extract the many-body system's correlation time.
+We demonstrate this behavior by actively controlling the correlation time of the P1 system via polychromatic driving, building upon techniques previously utilized in broadband decoupling schemes~\cite{Ernst1966}.